JackWink/Weather/README.md

 ##Configuring

 Run weather.py to generate a `.weatherrc` file, which by default installs into your home directory.
-You may change this value by editing `WEATHER_CONF_FILE` in `weather.py`
+You may change it's install location by editing `WEATHER_CONF_FILE` in `weather.py`

+Edit your `~/.weatherrc` file to include your API key.
+If you like metric units by default, set `metric` to true.
+A sample `.weatherrc` file is provided below.

+	{
+		"api_key": "your-api-key",
+		"metric": false
+	}

 ##Installing